-Jury selected in Taylor Swift groping trial
+Taylor Swift's attorney: Radio host groped her, then sued for cash and fame

 "Do you have any opinion of singer Taylor Swift?" jurors were asked.
 "Have you ever considered yourself a fan of Taylor Swift?"

-"Is anyone in your immediate family a fan of Taylor Swift?" another jury question asked.

 Jurors were also asked about their experiences with inappropriate touching.
-One juror said he had friends who claimed to have experiences of being inappropriately touched, and another said his wife runs "women's empowerment workshops."

 Mueller's attorney argued that Swift had made the case into "a crusade for women's issues," stretching it beyond the incident in question.

 To accommodate Swift's fans and other onlookers, the court designated 32 seats in the courtroom for the public.
 Outside the courthouse, a modest number of Swift fans lined up Tuesday for a seat in the courtroom and a glimpse at the star.